webia1/Frontend-Ecosystem/TypeScript/Global-Paths/ReadMe.md

 }
 ```

-- Execute the TypeScript code using the tsx compiler along with the --tsconfig flag:
+- From the project root directory, execute the TypeScript code using the `tsx` compiler along with the `--tsconfig` flag:

 ```shell
 tsx --tsconfig example/src/folder/tsconfig.json example/src/folder/index.ts